LaunchCodeEducation/intro-to-professional-web-dev-wiki/Course-Overview-and-Structure.md

   * Use feedback from students and TFs to determine how to cover the topic more effectively.
   * Adjust examples and descriptions of topics as needed.
 * Manage and coach TFs
-  * TODO: what level of managing and coaching?

 ## Teaching Fellows (TFs)
 TFs will be assigned a group of students to guide.